yeliu84/statemachine.js/README.md

-StateMachine JS
+StateMachineJS
 ===============

 Implementation of State Machine Pattern in JavaScript.

-## Why do I want to use StateMachine JS?
+## Why do I want to use StateMachineJS?

-## How do I use StateMachine JS?
+## How do I use StateMachineJS?